MT. MITTAMATITE

 The old cabin sits in the grounds of The Man From Snowy River Museum in Corryong.

-The above fotos were taken on the FLO get-together in May 2012.
-Supplied by Andre Belterman
+The tower was visited as part of the FLO end-of-year-get-together in early in May 2012.
+Photos supplied by Andre Belterman

 Mt.
 Mittamatite was impacted by the 2019-20 fires and we recieved the following information from Andrew Johnstone (DELWP) in Oct 2020: Mt Mittamatite got burnt over and we have had an engineering assessment conducted and it is clear for operational use.